Koxuvar/JS-Password-Generator/README.md

   - special characters (~!@#$%^&*-.?)
     - brackets of any kind as well as a few other characters are omitted due to illegality on some platforms

+The password is then generated using random selections from each of the selected character types.